callbacked/keyless-gpt-wrapper-api/README.md

 This is done by interacting with DuckDuckGo's AI chat functionality.
 Previously, this was achieved using the DuckDuckGo Python library (using the [chat() function](https://pypi.org/project/duckduckgo-search)), but the dependency has been removed due to its limitations.
 Now, the chat interactions are handled directly through HTTP requests instead.

-**Note:** I know it works with the Continue.dev VSCode extension and Ollama Open Web UI, have not tested it on anything else, so YMMV
+**Note:** I know it works with the Continue.dev VSCode extension, Ollama Open Web UI and Aider, have not tested it on anything else, so YMMV

 In my time making this API I found a limitation from interacting with DuckDuckGo's AI chat: